The Promise (Justified): Plot

 Avery gets mad when he finds that Zachariah didn't show up at the location when suddenly, Boyd arrives holding his officer at gunpoint.
 An angered Avery then starts shooting but Boyd manages to kill his officers and shoots Avery in the eye, killing him.
 Boyd then confronts Ava and he pulls the trigger, but his gun is empty.
 Raylan arrives and has a confrontation with Boyd, intending to end their rivalry once and for all.
 He goes as far as to willingly hand over a reloaded gun to Boyd, preparing for a shootout.
 Before it starts, Boyd asks Ava why she did all her actions, she just says she did what he would do.
 Boyd then refuses to shoot Raylan and intends to provoke in shooting him by saying he will be released from jail and after he kills Ava, he will kill Raylan too.
 Raylan debates what to do before settling on handing Boyd over to the authorities.

 Boyd is taken by Rachel while Raylan escorts Ava in his car.
 Ava still tries to save herself as she won't survive in prison but Raylan says there won't be a deal for her.
 Ava then questions what did Raylan try to prove by letting Boyd live, to which he just replies "nothing".
-Their car is then rammed by Boon's car, who steps out for a final confrontation with Raylan through a quick draw gunfight.
+Their car is then rammed by Boon's truck, who steps out for a final confrontation with Raylan through a quick draw gunfight.
 Both pull out their guns at the same time and shoot each other; Raylan is hit a minor wound in the head that impacts his hat while Boon is mortally hit in the chest.
 Boon tries to use his dying breath to shoot Raylan but Loretta steps on his gun and Boon dies in front of her.
 As Raylan regains consciousness, Ava has taken over his car and flees.